 In January 2019, Tom Borrow was called on to replace renowned pianist Khatia Buniatishvili in a series of 12 concerts with the Israel Philharmonic Orchestra.
 At only 36 hours' notice, he performed Ravel's Piano Concerto in G to sensational public and critical acclaim.
 The chief music critic of the Israel Broadcasting Corporation, Yossi Schifmann, hailed his performance as "brilliant... outstanding", ending his review with the words, "Tom Borrow is already a star and we will all surely hear more about him".
 Following this successful series Tom was further presented by the IPO in gala concerts held by the orchestra in London and Mexico City, and reinvited for a subscription series in the 2020-21 season.
-International Piano magazine’s Summer 2019 issue included a two-page feature on Tom, calling him "the very definition of 'one to watch'.
+International Piano magazine’s Summer 2019 issue included a two-page feature on Tom, naming him their 'one to watch'.
 Soon afterwards, Gramophone magazine gave him the same accolade ("an exciting young pianist...individuality and elegance".
 In 2021, he was named a BBC New Generation Artist 2021-23.

-After the Israel Philharmonic success, Tom has been invited by major orchestras around the world - the coming seasons will include debuts with the London Philharmonic, Santa Cecilia Orchestra, Czech Philharmonic, Sao Paulo Symphony Orchestra, BBC Symphony Orchestra, Orchestre National du Capitole de Toulouse, ‘La Verdi’ Orchestra of Milan, English Chamber Orchestra, Basque National Orchestra, New Jersey Symphony, and others - and is invited by leading conductors including Semyon Bychkov, Thierry Fischer, Xian Zhang, Omer Weller, Dan Ettinger and Yoel Levi.
-Tom has also recently toured to Eastern Europe with the Jerusalem Symphony Orchestra, to regular standing ovations, and to South Korea with the Tel Aviv Soloists.
+After the Israel Philharmonic success, Tom has been invited by major orchestras around the world - recent and forthcoming engagements include the Cleveland Orchestra, the London Philharmonic, Santa Cecilia Orchestra (televised by RAI), Czech Philharmonic, Sao Paulo Symphony Orchestra, BBC Symphony Orchestra, Orchestre National du Capitole de Toulouse, ‘La Verdi’ Orchestra of Milan, English Chamber Orchestra, Basque National Orchestra, New Jersey Symphony, Ulster Orchestra and others - and is invited by leading conductors including Semyon Bychkov, Sakari Oramo, Thierry Fischer, Xian Zhang, Robert Trevino, Omer Wellber, Dan Ettinger, Petr Altrichter and Yoel Levi.
+Tom has also toured to Eastern Europe with the Jerusalem Symphony Orchestra to regular standing ovations, and to South Korea with the Tel Aviv Soloists.

-Tom regularly plays in chamber ensembles, as part of the Jerusalem Music Centre’s David Goldman program for outstanding young musicians, and has performed in several live broadcast concerts of the Israel Broadcasting Authority.
-Throughout the many masterclasses Tom has participated in, he had the privilege of working under the instruction of such prominent artists and pedagogues as Sir András Schiff, Christoph Eschenbach, Richard Goode, Menahem Pressler, and Tatiana Zelikman, among many others.
+Throughout the many masterclasses Tom has participated in, he had the privilege of working under the instruction of Sir András Schiff, Christoph Eschenbach, Richard Goode, Menahem Pressler, and Tatiana Zelikman, among many others.

 "The very definition of 'one to watch'"